Music in the Western Theological Tradition

 3.4.2 Christology and Trinity

 Although Barth attends to music largely in light of his doctrine of creation, his theology as a whole is shaped by a scripturally grounded focus on Christology, linked to a robust ontology of the Trinity.
-Similar orientations are evident in more recent writings in which doctrinal loci and various musical phenomena are brought into close conversation: with regard to music and eschatology (Borthwick, Hart, and Monti 2011), for example, or music and Christology (O’Connor 2011).
+Similar orientations are evident in more recent writings in which doctrinal loci and various musical phenomena are brought into close conversation: with regard to music and eschatology (Borthwick, Hart and Monti 2011), for example, or music and Christology (O’Connor 2011).
 In a number of writings, Jeremy Begbie has outlined the contours a theology of music that, while seeking to be alert to God’s self-attestation in musical culture at large and the unique integrity of musical practices, is nonetheless oriented fundamentally to the witness of scripture and classical Nicene theology to the triunity of God as enacted in Christ, and to the highly idiosyncratic metaphysical landscape this witness opens up (Begbie 2000; 2007; 2013).
 Crucial here is the affirmation God’s creation out of nothing through the eternal Son, issuing in a world unconditionally upheld and sustained by the mutual love of Father and Son in the Spirit.
 In this light, Begbie sees music as grounded in the ordered materiality of the world that embodied humans indwell, a world divinely intended as a meaningful environment for them to enjoy and explore, worthy of attention, cultivation, and enhancement.
 Making music is part of the human vocation to ‘voice creation’s praise’, to extend and elaborate the song that creation already sings to its Creator.
 Sinful humanity’s bizarre refusal to praise God is answered climactically in the Son’s incarnation: the human Jesus offers the praise due to God, submits to the cataclysmic consequences of humankind’s refusal of praise, and on the third day, is raised to a new mode of created being, prefiguring a final ‘new creation’.
 A Christian construal of music, for Begbie, is thus set in the context of what is ‘there before us’: a new creation already established in Christ but yet to come in all its fullness.
 A vocation of renewal and re-creation is made possible for the creative musician: through the Holy Spirit, humans are invited to participate in God’s renewal of all things.
 The material realities of sound are not only to be acknowledged and respected, but enabled to take on fresh, unpredictable, and richer forms, foreshadowing the eventual re-creation of all things.
 Related to this, Begbie engages in analysis of a range of music – not only ‘classical’, but a variety of popular song and improvised forms, including jazz.

 4 Music for theology